opsi-org/documentation/README.md

 ## How to build an opsi manual (Antora and HTML/PDF)

-To build the docu files you can use the vscode devcontainer.
+To build the documentation files you can use the vscode devcontainer.
 In the devcontainer you can execute the different scripts to create the antora site and the HTML/PDF manuals or you can use the vscode tasks.

 ### CSS stylesheet